 A good night’s sleep on a backpacking trip used to be a rarity, but today’s sleeping pads are much improved over their predecessors.
 Comfort is better than ever with advanced baffling and cell designs, weight and packed size continue to drop, and you can get all the insulation and warmth you need for cold weather.
-Below we break down the top sleeping pads for backpacking of 2024, including leading air, self-inflating, and foam models.
-With any pad you choose, make sure to take proper care to avoid holes.
-For more background information, see our comparison table and buying advice below the picks.
+After many nights sleeping under the stars all over the world—from Southern Patagonia to East Africa—we narrowed in on the best backpacking sleeping pads of 2024.
+Selecting 17 standouts for everyone from beginners to veteran backpackers, we included a diverse range of air, self-inflating, and foam models for all types of adventures.
+For more background information, see our comparison table and buying advice below the picks, and for campers who care more about comfort than weight and packability, we’ve also put together a list of the best camping mattresses.

 Our Team's Backpacking Sleeping Pad Picks